“The single most important component of a camera is the twelve inches behind it.”

 – Ansel Adams

-When asked what camera he used, Walker Evans tapped his temple with his index finger and said, “It’s not the camera, it’s…” Evans knew photographers make photos, not cameras.
-No camera can make up for creativity, patience and skill.
+When asked what camera he used, Walker Evans tapped his temple with his index finger and said, “It’s not the camera, it’s…” Evans did this because he knew photographers make photos, not cameras.
+No matter what, the type of camera can never make up for creativity, patience or skill.

-I think photographer, Oscar Fernando Gómez Rodríguez has it right: “Don’t worry about technique or what camera to buy,” he says.
+Personally, I think photographer Oscar Fernando Gómez Rodríguez has it right: “Don’t worry about technique or what camera to buy,” he says.
 “Feel what you feel and translate it to the image.”